 (b) In other units:

-Further, during the year ended 31st March 2024, in accordance with and subject to the terms and conditions stipulated in the amended and restated Securities Subscription Agreement and Shareholders' Agreement entered with British International Investment Plc (BII) and Jongsong Investments Pte Ltd (“Temasek") wherein the Temasek agreed to invest Rs.
-1,200.00 crores in Compulsory Convertible Preference Shares (CCPS) of MEAL in one or more tranches, Temasek has invested Rs.
-300.00 crores till 31st March 2024.
+In accordance with and subject to the terms and conditions stipulated in the amended and restated Securities Subscription Agreement and Shareholders' Agreement entered with British International Investment Plc (BII) and Jongsong Investments Pte Ltd (“Temasek") [amended and restated SSA and SHA], Temasek invested Rs.
+1,200.00 crores as at 31st March, 2025 (2024: Rs.
+300.00 crores) in 0.001% Series A Compulsory Convertible Preference Shares (Series A CCPS) of MEAL.

 Explanatory notes: